Splunk Cloud Platform

 4. Select Save to save your changes, and then select Edge Processors to return to the Edge Processor management page.

-If the problem persists, then try the following solutions.
+If the problem still persists, then try the following solutions.

-Reduce CPU usage per instance by scaling up the Edge Processor
+Reduce CPU usage per instance by scaling out the Edge Processor

 Add more instances to the Edge Processor.
 Having more instances associated with the Edge Processor reduces the amount of CPU processing power that any one instance needs to consume.